Frequently Asked Questions

 What is the School Streets Project?

-It’s a project to promote sustainable travel and reduce the impact of school gate parking.
-It will operate initially as an 18 month pilot during which time its success will be monitored.
+It’s a nationally recognised project to promote sustainable travel and reduce the impact of school gate parking.

 When did it start?

 The first phase of the scheme at three schools went live on Monday 4 September 2017.
 The second phase of the scheme expanded the project to a further 2 schools and went live on Wednesday 2 September 2020.

 Residents of the affected streets will automatically be allocated two permits which they will be required to display in their vehicle windscreen whenever they drive through the restriction.
 For further information visit our School Streets Permits page.